Let’s look at Couple B.

 (The story of the Couple A is here.)

 The husband called me two weeks before they were going to finalize the divorce He sounded anxious on the phone and asked me: “is it normal that I have the doubt whether I really give my best to try to save my marriage?
-We have 3 kids and have been married for 15 years.
+We have 5 kids and 3 grandkids, and have been married for 25 years.
 Do we give up too easily?”

 Let’s take the look of the number again.
 I saw the couple for 2 hours for the first session and individually (an hour each, 2 hours total), and 2 hours a session for the following month (4 sessions).
 Then we cut down to 1.5 hours for the second month (4 sessions), and every other week for the third month, and one final session on the fourth month.
 So, that is the total of 19.5 hours.